notsag-dev/confusion-test/README.md

 # Dependency confusion test
-Test all the Node.js projects of a Github account for the dependency confusion vulnerability.
+Test all the Node.js projects of one or multiple Github accounts for the dependency confusion vulnerability.
 More info about this vulnerability [here](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610).

 ## Install
 ```